 Rebecca decides to go on tour with her band.

-Alongside her ex-boyfriend Ben (Sam Trammell), no less.
+Alongside her ex-boyfriend Ben, no less.
 Jack is less than enthused and his jealousy pushes him back to the bottle.
 Things are going downhill fast, people!

 Rebecca leaves for her tour and Jack goes after her.